Skip to content

 After the c-section, the incision is closed using sutures or staples, and a sterile dressing is applied to the area.
 The healing process of the incision typically takes several weeks, during which time the scar will gradually fade in color and size.
 In some cases, women may experience itching, numbness, or sensitivity in the area surrounding the scar.

 Some women may develop keloid or hypertrophic scarring, which occurs when the body produces an excess of collagen during the healing process, causing the scar tissue to become raised and thickened.
-This type of scarring is more common in women with a history of keloid scarring or in those with darker skin tones.
+This type of scarring is more common in women with a history of keloid scarring or those with darker skin tones.

 How to take care of the c-section scar?